Divorce is expensive. Fortunately, there are strategies to cut down on expenses and save money during a divorce.

 Knowing your rights and what to expect often helps save money during a divorce.
 The more you know, the easier it is to work with an attorney or mediator to reach an agreement.

 Understanding the process also allows you to do some of the legwork yourself instead of paying someone else.

-Taking a hands-on approach, one coordinated with your representation makes sure you’re doing everything you can to help your case.
-Educating yourself also helps you understand what your lawyer is doing and why.
+Taking a hands-on approach, one coordinated with your representation, makes sure you’re doing everything possible to help your case.
+Educating yourself also helps you understand what your lawyer does and why.

 It’s important to work with your attorney to complete the crucial steps and the right time.
-Otherwise, you run the risk of undermining the work they’ve done and potentially creating more they can bill you for.
+Otherwise, you run the risk of undermining the work they’ve done and potentially creating more work they will bill you for.

 Related Reading: 9 Common Mediation Questions Answered